Google Firebase

 4. Copy the ID and paste it to the FCM - Project ID (Firebase V1) field in Synerise application.

-4. In the FCM - Private key JSON (Firebase V1) field, enter the private key.
+4. In the FCM - Private key JSON (Firebase V1) field, enter the contents of the whole file with the private key.

 How to generate a private key file